 Setting a skin track early morning all alone, the click of the bindings and the sound of snow crunching under the skis is all that breaks the silence.
 Suddenly, WHOOMP, the slope avalanches from above and there is no place to go.
 When skiing alone there is nobody to dig you out, and even if you're only partially buried, you're stuck.
 These are the risks of backcountry skiing alone.

-Finally, there is never a scheduling conflict to backcountry skiing alone.
-With everyone’s busy lives it is difficult to find time that works.
-If someone else is available and wants to go, then of course you go together.
-I really enjoy to go backcountry skiing as often as possible.
-Others can’t go as much as I’d like, therefore I have to go alone sometimes.
+Finally, there is never a scheduling conflict when backcountry skiing alone.
+With everyone's busy lives it is difficult to find a time that works.
+When I can find someone else who is available and wants to go, then, of course, I go with them.
+I really enjoy going backcountry skiing as often as possible.
+Others can't go as much as I'd like, therefore I have to go alone sometimes.

 If you want to go backcountry skiing and can't find someone to go with you, go alone, just take extra caution.
 Being alone in the Backcountry is a serene experience.